 Agreements have often been made between employer and employee on fixed allowances.
 For example, for travel expenses to and from work or a lunch allowance.
 As a result of the corona crisis, people work at home as much as possible and have lower (travel) costs.
 The government has decided that working from home as a result of the corona crisis does not affect the fixed (travel) allowance.

 The employer does not have to adjust the fixed allowance.
-Up to and including 31 March 2021 (was 31 January 2021), he may continue to rely on the (travel) pattern on which the reimbursement was based.
+Till 1 October 2021 (was 1 July 2021), he may continue to rely on the (travel) pattern on which the reimbursement was based.
 A condition for this is that the right to the fixed allowance was fixed on 12 March 2020 at the latest.

 Do the employee's travel expenses for commuting between home and work continue during the corona crisis, for example, in the case of a continuous public transport subscription?
 In that case, he/she may apply the income tax deduction for the year 2020 as if he/she had just gone to work.